itayo/whathappened/README.md

     $ whathappened

-Make sure to activate any virtual envrionment that you might be using first.
+Make sure to activate any virtual environment that you might be using first.

 Some options are available: